Clete2/LendingClubStats/README.md

 Introduction
 =============
 A site to view stats about your LendingClub account.
+We don't store your data, so you can rest easy.

 Live Website
 =============